devoxx4kids/materials/README.md

 =========
 This repository contains the Devoxx4Kids (http://www.devoxx4kids.com) Workshop materials.

-We are providing it so anybody, any group in their neighbor, city, region and Contry can teach (Java) software programming to children in a fun way.
+We are providing it so anybody, any group in their neighbor, city, region and country can teach (Java) software programming to children in a fun way.

 Yes, children can be creative with computers and can be proud of what they build with them.